 Our net tangible book value as of June 30, 2010 was approximately \$13.3 million, or \$0.78 per ordinary share as of that date, and \$0.39 per ADS.
 Net tangible book value represents the amount of our total consolidated tangible assets, less the amount of our total consolidated liabilities and series A convertible redeemable preferred shares.
-Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to the conversion of all outstanding preferred shares into ordinary shares upon the completion of this offering and the additional proceeds we will receive from this offering, from the initial public offering price per ordinary share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to the conversion of all outstanding preferred shares into ordinary shares upon the completion of this offering and the additional proceeds we will receive from this offering, from the assumed initial public offering price per ordinary share, which is the mid-point of the estimated initial public offering price range set forth on the cover page of this prospectus adjusted to reflect the ADS-to-ordinary share ratio, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Without taking into account any other changes in net tangible book value after June 30, 2010, other than to give effect to the conversion of all outstanding preferred shares into ordinary shares upon the completion of this offering and our sale of the ADSs offered in this offering at the initial public offering price of \$12.00 per ADS, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2010 would have been \$108.9 million, or \$4.00 per outstanding ordinary share and \$2.00 per ADS.
-This represents an immediate increase in net tangible book value of \$3.22 or 412.8% per ordinary share and \$1.61 or 412.8% per ADS to the existing shareholders and an immediate dilution in net tangible book value of \$20.00 or 83.3% per ordinary share and \$10.00 or 83.3% per ADS to investors purchasing ADSs in this offering.
+Without taking into account any other changes in net tangible book value after June 30, 2010, other than to give effect to the conversion of all outstanding preferred shares into ordinary shares upon the completion of this offering and our sale of the ADSs offered in this offering at the assumed initial public offering price of \$10.00 per ADS, the mid-point of the range shown on the front cover page of this prospectus, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2010 would have been \$93.0 million, or \$3.42 per outstanding ordinary share and \$1.71 per ADS.
+This represents an immediate increase in net tangible book value of \$2.64 or 341.0% per ordinary share and \$1.32 or 341.0% per ADS to the existing shareholders and an immediate dilution in net tangible book value of \$16.58 or 82.9% per ordinary share and \$8.29 or 82.9% per ADS to investors purchasing ADSs in this offering.
 The following table illustrates such dilution:

-Ordi nary Share ADS Initial public offering price \$ 24.00 \$12.00 Net tangible book value per share as of June 30, 2010 \$ 0.78 \$ 0.39 Pro forma net tangible book value per share after giving effect to the conversion of our series A convertible redeemable preferred shares \$ 0.77 \$ 0.39 Pro forma as adjusted net tangible book value per share after giving effect to the conversion of our preferred shares and this offering \$ 4.00 \$ 2.00 Increase in pro forma as adjusted net tangible book value \$ 3.22 \$ 1.61 Amount of dilution in pro forma as adjusted net tangible book value per share to new investors in the offering \$ 20.00 \$10.00
+Ordi nary Share ADS Assumed initial public offering price \$ 20.00 \$10.00 Net tangible book value per share as of June 30, 2010 \$ 0.78 \$ 0.39 Pro forma net tangible book value per share after giving effect to the conversion of our series A convertible redeemable preferred shares \$ 0.78 \$ 0.39 Pro forma as adjusted net tangible book value per share after giving effect to the conversion of our preferred shares and this offering \$ 3.42 \$ 1.71 Increase in pro forma as adjusted net tangible book value \$ 2.64 \$ 1.32 Amount of dilution in pro forma as adjusted net tangible book value per share to new investors in the offering \$ 16.58 \$ 8.29

-The amount of dilution in net tangible book value to new investors in this offering set forth above is calculated by deducting the pro forma as adjusted net tangible book value after giving effect to (i) the automatic conversion of our series A preferred shares and (ii) this offering at the initial public offering price.
+The amount of dilution in net tangible book value to new investors in this offering set forth above is calculated by deducting the pro forma as adjusted net tangible book value after giving effect to (i) the automatic conversion of our series A preferred shares and (ii) this offering at the assumed initial public offering price.